 If you are considering purchasing, try to work out a lease agreement with your landlord so that both of you can potentially win.
 Many landlords do not mind ending a lease in April or May if they are going to do a quick renovation to put it back on the rental market for June which is the second largest month of lease availability and renting dates.
 When in doubt, always seek the advice of a seasoned real estate agent to go over market timing and forces at play in the neighborhoods you are targeting to find your purchase.
 Knowing key factors will help you make a right decision that will save you time, money, and stress.

 Familiarity with your Rental and the Surrounding Area

 You are a seasoned renter.
-You already know what kind of neighborhood and services your current apartment is located in and has to offer.
-You already know the condition of your apartment and the layout of the floor plan.
+You already know the kind of neighborhood in which your apartment is located and the services it has to offer.
+Since you live there, you already know the condition of your apartment and the layout of the floor plan.
 You have already optimized and furnished the place so that is a sunken cost that you don’t have to deal with again for a while.
 And you already are familiar with your landlord’s personality and their management style.
 Renewing your lease means you don’t have to deal with the ugly surprises that come with living in the rental since you already live there.

 The Expenses of Moving into a New Property That You Purchase.